Release and Waiver

 Participants have online access to presentations, recommended reading, and handouts for registered classes.
 Institute will provide workbook style handouts only in the classroom.
 To honor the rights of the authors of these materials, Institute cannot make copies without proper authorization and copyright permissions and does not provide handouts to participants for courses they did not attend.

 Use of the U.S. Chamber logo or seal is not permitted under any condition by participants in the Institute program.
-The Institute logo may be used only after receiving express written consent from U.S. Chamber Foundation staff.
+The Institute logo may be used only after receiving express written consent from U.S. Chamber of Commerce staff.
 Permission to use the Institute logo will be limited to specific cases, and the actual use must be approved in advance and in writing by Institute staff.

 Upon consent, the Institute logo must only appear in blue (PMS color 286), black, or white and bear the registered trademark symbol.
 In addition, the logo cannot be distorted in any way.
 The following is not permitted under any circumstances: alteration of the logo; removal of elements or the trademark symbol; personalization; flipping, inverting, skewing, or stretching the logo; breaking apart or segmenting the logo; or adding elements.